Skip to content Skip to navigation

 Penélope Longa Peña

-I am a second year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
-My supervisors is Dr Danny Steeghs.
+I am a PhD candidate in the Astronomy and Astrophysics group at the University of Warwick.
+My supervisors was Dr Danny Steeghs.

 I'm currently studying orbital parameters of Compact Binary Stars.